javalin/website/pages/docs.md

 and Javalin will set `max-age=31622400`, which means that the browser will wait one year before checking if the file is still valid.
 This should only be used for versioned library files, like `vue-2.4.2.min.js`, to avoid the browser ending up with an outdated version if you change the file content.
+WebJars also use `max-age=31622400`, as the version number is always part of the path.

 ## FAQ
 Frequently asked questions